-In general relativity, a $C^{1,1}$ metric, often denoted by $C^{2-}$ in physics, is sufficient for regularity as it avoids curvature singularities as well as the divergence of matter fields.
+In general relativity, a $C^{1,1}$ metric, often denoted by $C^{2-}$ in physics, is sufficient for regularity, as it avoids curvature singularities as well as the divergence of matter fields.
 (See Sec.~2.3 in Ref.~\cite{Maeda:2024lbq}.)
 We note that the $C^{1,1}$ regularity avoids a massive thin shell which is a curvature singularity described by the $C^{0,1}$ metric.
-Actually, by Proposition~2 in Ref.~\cite{Maeda:2024lbq}, $r=r_{\rm h}$, corresponding to $x=x_{\rm h}$, in the Gamboa solution given by Eq.~(\ref{ansatz00-2}) or (\ref{ansatz00-2-interior}) is not regular but a {\it parallelly propagated (p.p.) curvature singularity} unless $-1/3\le \chi<0$ or $\chi=-1$.
+Actually, by Proposition~2 in Ref.~\cite{Maeda:2024lbq}, $r=r_{\rm h}$, corresponding to $x=x_{\rm h}$, in the Gamboa solution given by Eq.~(\ref{ansatz00-2}) or (\ref{ansatz00-2-interior}) is not regular but instead a {\it parallelly propagated curvature singularity} unless $-1/3\le \chi<0$ or $\chi=-1$.

-In fact, by Proposition~6 in Ref.~\cite{Maeda:2024lbq}, $r=r_{\rm h}$ is a non-degenerate Killing horizon in the regular coordinate system (\ref{metric-Buchdahl-v}) for $\chi\in[-1/3,0)$, or equivalently $\beta\in[0,\infty)$.
+In fact, according to Proposition~6 in Ref.~\cite{Maeda:2024lbq}, $r=r_{\rm h}$ is a nondegenerate Killing horizon in the regular coordinate system (\ref{metric-Buchdahl-v}) for $\chi\in[-1/3,0)$ or, equivalently, $\beta\in[0,\infty)$.
 For this reason, we will assume $\chi\in[-1/3,0)$ in the following sections.
 As we will see in Sec.~\ref{sec:infinity}, the Killing horizon $r=r_{\rm h}$ corresponds to extendible null boundaries in the Penrose diagram.
-By Proposition~8 in Ref.~\cite{Maeda:2024lbq}, a matter field exists on the horizon only for $\chi=-1/3$.
+According to Proposition~8 in Ref.~\cite{Maeda:2024lbq}, a matter field exists on the horizon only for $\chi=-1/3$.
 (See also Proposition~2 in Ref.~\cite{Maeda:2021ukk}.)
 We present an explicit form of the matter field confined on the Killing horizon in the Gamboa solution for $\chi=-1/3$ in Appendix~\ref{app:geodesic}.